beave/sagan/doc/source/configuration.rst

 Example ``mmap-groups`` subsection::

-     # Variable for the max number of entires Sagan will retain via IPC.
+     # Variable for the max number of entries Sagan will retain via IPC.

      mmap-groups: